JoanDoe11/Java-Concurrent/README.md

   A very commonly occurring pattern in programs and concurrent algorithms is the "check then act" pattern.
 This pattern occurs when the code first checks the value of a variable and then acts based on that value.
 To work properly in a multithreaded application, "check then act" operations must be atomic.
 Any thread that start executing this atomic lock of code will finish executing it without interference from other threads.
 No other threads can execute the atomic block at the same time.

+# Tasks
+  Tasks are logical units of work, and threads are a mechanism by which tasks can run asynchronously.
+  Most concurrent applications are organized around the execution of tasks: abstract, discrete units of work.
+Dividing the work of an application into tasks simplifies program organization, facilitates error recovery by providing natural structure for parallelizing work.
+  The first step in organizing a program around task execution is identifying sensible task boundaries.
+Ideally, tasks are independent activities: work that doesn't depend on the state, result or side effects of other tasks.
+Independence facilitates concurrency, as independent tasks can be executed in parallel if there are adequate processing resources.
+For greater flexibility in scheduling and load balancing tasks, each task should also represent a small fraction of your application's processing capacity.
+  There are a number of possible policies for scheduling tasks within an application, some of which exploit the potential for concurrency better than others.
+The simplest is to execute tasks sequentially in a single thread.
+A more responsive approach is to create a new thread for servicing each task.
+  Task-handling code must be thread-safe, because it may be invoked concurrently for multiple tasks.

+  Both Runnable and Callable describe abstract computational tasks.

+  Tasks are usually finite: they have a clear starting point and they eventually terminate.

+  The primary abstraction for task execution in the Java class libraries is not Thread class, but the Executor class.
+The Executor is based on the producer-consumer pattern, where activities that submit tasks are the producers (producing units of work to be done) and the threads that execute tasks are the consumers (consuming those units of work).
+With executor's execution policy, you can secify task's execution.
+  The lifecycle of a task executed by an Executor has 4 phases: created, submitted, started and completed.
+Since tasks can take a long time to run, we also want to be able to cancel a task.
+In the Executor framework, tasks that have been submitted but not yet started can always be cancelled if they are responsive to interruption.

+  A thread pool is tightly bound to a work queue holding tasks waiting to be executed.
+Worker threads have a simple life: request the next task from the work queu, execute it, and go back to waiting for another task.
+Executing tasks in pool threads has a number of advantages over the thread-per-task approach.
+Reusing an existing thread instead of creating a new one amortizes thread creation and teardown costs over multiple requests.
+As an added bonus, since the worker thread often already exists at the time the request arrives, the latency associated with thread creation does not delay task execution, thus improving responsiveness.
+  Submitting a task with execute() adds the task to the work queue, and the worker threads repeatedly dequeue tasks from the work queue and execute them.

 # Exponential backoff
   An algorithm that uses feedback to multiplicatively decrease the rate of some process, in order to gradually find an acceptable rate.
   We start at some relatively small pause, and then double the amount at every awakening.
 It's also good practice to have some upper limit.